-If you read my previous post and relate to the signs of a slow metabolism, you might be wondering how to speed up a slow metabolism.
+If you read my previous post and relate to the signs of a slow metabolism, you might be wondering about the ways to speed up metabolism.
 Or maybe you are here because you can’t seem to lose weight no matter how hard you try.
 You are convinced you just have a slow metabolism and there is nothing you can do about it.
 Well, I’m here to tell you that there is something you can do.
 It is entirely possible to increase a low metabolism and maintain a healthy weight without restriction and deprivation.

 I want to start by saying that we are all born with a different genetic metabolic rate.
 Our metabolism also depends on factors such as our age, gender the amount of muscle we have.
 Therefore, some people naturally have a “faster metabolism” and others tend to hold onto weight more easily.
-That’s not what I’m talking about here.
-I am talking about when your natural metabolic rate is slowed down.
+However there are ways to speed up metabolism, especially if your natural metabolic rate is slowed down.
 When you experience any or all of the symptoms of a low metabolism such as feeling cold and tired all of the time, hair falling out or disruptions to your hormones.

-I am especially talking to those of you who have been through periods of chronic stress, or who have been dieting and over-exercising for many years.
+I am talking to those of you who have been through periods of chronic stress, or who have been dieting and over-exercising for many years.
 If your metabolism has decreased you might just not feel like yourself.
 You might feel like your energy has been zapped and you’ve lost your natural vibrancy.
-If this sounds like you, read on to find out my simple strategy for how to speed up a slow metabolism!
+If this sounds like you, read on to find out my simple strategy and top ways to speed up metabolism!

 There are many different causes of a slow metabolism but at the root of them all is STRESS.
 This can be physical stress due to calorie restriction or over exercising, psychological stress or emotional stress.
 Any of these can put your body into a state of survival mode and cause your metabolism to slow down.
-Therefore the main focus for how to speed up a slow metabolism is to help your body feel safe and relaxed again.
+Therefore one of the main ways to speed up metabolism is to help your body feel safe and relaxed again.
 How can you do this?
 Try out the protocol below for a month and see how your body responds!

 To speed up a slow metabolism, getting adequate calories and nutrients is paramount.
 Even if your goal is to lose weight, focus first on getting your metabolism healthy again before trying to cut calories.
 Fixing your metabolism first will make it much easier to lose weight down the line and keep it off.
 So if you have been following a restrictive diet, take a break.
 Stop counting calories or macros and weighing your food.
 Don’t restrict any food groups, eat plenty of carbohydrates, fats and proteins.
 Focus on mainly whole foods but don’t stress out about eating some processed foods too.